caltechlibrary/andor/docs/roles-toml.md

 The "roles.toml" defines three relationships.

 1. Permissions associated with the role
-2. The queue(s) subject to the role's permissions
+2. The state(s) subject to the role's permissions
-3. The queues which a role can assign objects into (e.g. workflow)
+3. The states which a role can assign objects into (e.g. workflow)

 Permissions are create, read, update, delete (CRUD).
-A "queue" is one or more objects with a `._Queue` value with the same name.
+A "state" is one or more objects with a `._State` value with the same name.
-E.g. A "published" queue would be objects containing `._Queue` value equal to "published".
+E.g. A "published" state would be objects containing `._State` value equal to "published".

-Both queues and assign to queues can be listed explicitly or the `"*"` value can be used.
-The latter means all objects regardless of the `._Queue` value.
+Both states and assign to states can be listed explicitly or the `"*"` value can be used.
+The latter means all objects regardless of the `._State` value.

 ```toml
     #